human2l/lms-new/README.md

 ## Roles:
 There are 3 roles in this system: admin, student and tutor.
-Admin: Manage all other users with role student and tutor.
+Admin(available in the future): Manage all other users with role student and tutor.
-Student: Manage course and lessons he/she has.
+Student: Manage course and lessons they has.
-Tutor: Manage all the lessons he/she taught.
+Tutor: Manage all the lessons they taught.

 ## Feature:
 ### Dashboard:
 * Student:
-Can view his/her selected course and lessons from course/lesson management page.
+Can view they selected course and lessons from course/lesson management page.
+* Tutor:
+Can view all the lessons they are responsible for.
+* Admin(available in the future):N/A

 ### Course Management:
 *  Student: